-Of course, this means you’re going to get a lot of glare from the vinyl – hopefully, anyway, as a more lustrous sheen means the grooves are less worn down – so if possible position the centre label directly under the light to avoid any potential marks being hidden by the light.
+Of course, this means you’re going to get a lot of glare from the vinyl – hopefully, anyway, as a more lustrous sheen means the grooves are less worn down – so if possible, position the centre label directly under the light to avoid any potential marks being hidden by the light.
 Otherwise, you’ll want to tilt the record and rotate it slowly as you look carefully for those imperfections.

-Scuffs, dust and scratches
+Look for scuffs, dust and scratches

 Scuffs can also look pretty worrying, but often they’re so shallow as to be barely audible, if at all.
 What you really want to take care looking for is scratches: ones running parallel to the grooves will call the stylus to skip, while perpendicular ones will cause loud pops.